 For Goodwin House President & CEO Rob Liebreich, the fight against dementia is personal.

-In 2011, Rob and his family noticed that his mother started repeating herself and forgetting recent conversations.
+In 2011, Rob and his family noticed that his mother, Wendy, started repeating herself and forgetting recent conversations.
 Her ability to focus was challenged, she was losing her math skills and she would lose her way while driving.
 Rob’s mother was showing signs of what experts call “mild cognitive impairment.”

 According to the Mayo Clinic, mild cognitive impairment (MCI) is defined as “the stage between the expected cognitive decline of normal aging and the more serious decline of dementia.”
 The Alzheimer’s Association reports 15 to 20% of those over age 65 have MCI – upwards of 10 million people in the United States – and that 38% of individuals with MCI develop dementia after five years.
 “I want to do everything I can not to lose you,” Rob’s mother said to the family.
 Now they just had to find a solution.